only install if we are running in colab

 Aside: Uploading data using PyMongo#

 In this notebook, we described how to read data via the PyMongo driver.
-In the the data logging notebook, we uploaded data using the Data API since we were using a microcontroller.
-However, when PyMongo is available, it is more straightforward and efficient to use PyMongo.
-To upload a single document, you can use the insert_one
+In the the data logging notebook, we uploaded data from a microcontroller using an AWS Lambda function.
+However, when PyMongo is available, it is more straightforward and efficient to use it for both inserting and retrieving.
+Here, we’ll redefine the client and pass the credentials for the user with “insert only” permissions for the separate collection named write-to-me.

 # Define the document to be inserted